ropensci/roweb3/content/blog/2022-10-20-call-for-mentors-champions-program/index.md

 By becoming an rOpenSci mentor you will:

-* Empower members of our community by sharing your expertise with others;
+* Empower members of historically and systematically excluded groups by sharing your expertise with others;
 * Connect with other mentors and with the champion community, expanding your professional network;
 * Be the bridge between your mentee and other community members;
 * Gain exposure, recognition and acknowledgment for your work as a mentor in rOpenSci spaces (website, socal media, events)